JulianStoev/deferLoading/README.md

 This will make the images below the fold line show only after user interaction: scroll or resize.
 This way you will speed up loading, save bandwidth, and rise your Google page speed score.

+This is a pure JavaScript solution without any dependencies.

 ### Configuration
 ```
 imgClass: the class of the images that will be defered.